JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

     Rather than remembering `y` and `ex` to use in the pullback, we could compute `y / (1 + ex)` during the augmented primal, and just remember that.

 [^7]: [Al-Mohy, Awad H. and Higham, Nicholas J. (2009) _Computing the Fréchet Derivative of the Matrix Exponential, with an application to Condition Number Estimation_.
 SIAM Journal On Matrix Analysis and Applications., 30 (4). pp. 1639-1657.
 ISSN 1095-7162](http://eprints.maths.manchester.ac.uk/1218/)

+[^8]: To be clear here we mean `adjoint` as in the conjugate transpose of a matrix, rather than in the sense of reverse mode AD.